Maybe Accepting Guests

 HOBBIES: guitar playing and long distance running.

 But my favorite hobby is collecting words and phrases!!!
-I always carry a little book around with me and write down all sorts of funny stuff.
-One day I'm going to sit down with those books and write some hilarious songs!
+I always carry a little book around with me and write down all sorts of stuff.
+One day I'm going to sit down with those books and write some songs.